gabrielbahniuk/ista-pipeline/README.md

 - Never commit **`/.env`** or credentials in tracked source files.
 - Rotate your ISTA password immediately if it was ever exposed.
 - Ensure you use a **private** repository, so that your consumption data is not public.
-- The safest way to delete your already generated data is to delete the whole repository.
+- If no longer needed, I recommend deleting the repository.
 To do so, go to the repository page → **Settings** → **Delete this repository**.
-Click and confirm.
+Click to confirm.